 Located in Trenton, New Jersey, TerraCycle was a small privately owned business, founded in 2001 by Tom Szaky.
 Its mission was to “Eliminate the Idea of Waste”.
 Tom came up with the idea of the business when he visited his friend Pete in Montreal during the fall break from his studies at Princeton to find that their once struggling cannabis plants were flourishing after Pete began feeding the plants worm poop from the worms’ consumption of compost from kitchen scraps.
 Tom thought about using worms to produce plant fertilizer from organic waste, which would be really cheap to do and in the process would address a major environmental problem associated with fossil fuel-based fertilizer use.
-Tom and his Princeton classmate Jon Beyer learned that US consumers spent close to $40 billion on their lawns and gardens in 2001.
-Six billion dollars of that was spent on fertilizers and other soils and mixtures for growing plants, with a growth rate of 5% annually.
-Nearly 60% of Americans bought some kind of fertilizer or plant food every year.
-What is more, organic waste in landfills produced huge amounts of methane gas, contributing to ozone depletion and climate change.
-Feeding that waste to worms and then selling products made from worm poop would be a boon for the environment.
+Tom and his Princeton classmate Jon Beyer learned that US consumers spent close to $40 billion on gardening and lawns in 2001.
+Six billion dollars of that was spent on fertilizers and other products used for growing plants, with annual expected growth holding steady at 5%.
+A boon for the environment, feeding the waste to worms removes organic waste from landfills that would otherwise produce methane gas.
 In addition, worm poop was a top-notch fertilizer because it provided the necessary nutrients for plants and improved the quality of the soil.

 It was at this point in 2001 that TerraCycle was born.
 Using a poop-producing treadmill, the worms would be placed on a conveyer belt and would make their way to the centre of the belt while leaving their castings (poop) behind to be collected by TerraCycle.
 But Tom and Jon still had to find someone to buy the fertilizer.
-They went around with worm poop in plastic bags with black and white labels that said “Pure Worm Poop”.
-But sales were not forthcoming.
 A friend named Robin had a background in marketing and suggested that they liquefy the worm poop and package the fertilizer in spray bottles.
 They made the first bottle and called it TerraCycle Plant Food.

 Yet Tom was very short on cash and was only able to survive by entering and winning several business competitions at Princeton.
-Then came an opportunity to compete in The Carrot Capital Business Plan Challenge where the winner would take home $1 million.
+Then came an opportunity to win $1 million in The Carrot Capital Business Plan Challenge.
 Despite feeling like they had no chance at winning, they decided to stay for the free meal and attend the awards dinner, only to learn that they won the competition.
-But when putting together the specifics of the prize, the head of Carrot Capital told Tom that they were not interested in the environmental benefits of producing and selling worm poop but wanted instead to tap into the organic nature of the product because of the anticipated growth in organic fertilizer in the market.
+But when putting together the specifics of the prize, Tom learned that Carrot Capital was less interested in the environmental benefits of what TerraCycle had to offer and was instead more interested in tapping into the organic nature of the product because of the anticipated growth in organic fertilizer in the market.
 Because of this, Tom decided to decline the $1 million prize money.Because cash flow constraints made it difficult to pay for the empty spray bottles, Jon thought about using the over 200 billion soda bottles that Americans threw in the trash as a temporary measure.
 Realizing that this would mean that the entire product (bottle and fertilizer) would be made from waste, Tom’s vision of TerraCycle shifted to a company that only used waste to produce its products.
 Unlike recycling which uses energy in ways that erodes the value of the waste (e.g. plastic bottle is broken down into pellets), upcycling adds value to waste (e.g. worm poop converted into a household fertilizer).
 This fundamental premise underlined the early stages of the TerraCycle business model.
 Tom explained:

 Waste is an entirely human concept.
 There is really no such thing in nature as waste.
 Everything is used; everything decomposes to become the building blocks of something else.
 More than that, the concept of waste is entirely a modern human idea.
 Basically, it didn’t exist until the twentieth century with the invention of plastic and complex petrochemical materials. ...
 The basic paradigm of eco-capitalism is that an object can have components that are waste and components that are valuable.
 The idea is to focus on what is “waste” and find a way to use it.
 Szaky, Tom.
 Revolution in a Bottle: How TerraCycle is Redefining Green Business.
 New York: Portfolio, Penguin Group, 2009, p.
 78 .

-With the financial backing of Martin Stein in the amount of $500,000, they started knocking on doors of big retail stores.
-TerraCycle soon became the fastest-selling fertilizer on HomeDepot.com selling a wide range of plant fertilizers including TerraCycle Plant Food, TerraCycle African Violet and TerraCycle Orchid Plant Foods.
-And with 35 employees in 2004, they received a Wal-Mart order of 100,000 bottles worth $250,000 to TerraCycle.
+With the financial backing of Martin Stein in the amount of $500,000, they approached large retail brands.
+It wasn't long before TerraCylce's fertilizer was outselling the competition on HomeDepot.com selling a wide range of plant fertilizers including TerraCycle Plant Food, TerraCycle African Violet and TerraCycle Orchid Plant Foods.
+And with 35 employees in 2004, they received a Wal-Mart order worth $250,000 or 100,000 bottles.

 But collecting used bottles was something that TerraCycle didn’t have the resources to do.
 So, in 2006, they launched the “Bottle Brigade”, which was an initiative that saw TerraCycle partner with schools where children collected reusable plastic bottles and received a nominal fee ($0.02) from TerraCycle per bottle collected.
 By 2007,